agomoll/Space_X_Analysis/README.md

 ## Analysis
-The first analyis consisted of sending a request to the Space X API to collect data.
+First, data was collected by by sending a request to the Space X API to collect data.
 The data was then cleaned and formatted for use.
 The API response was sent as a json containing a large volume of data.
 From this data, variables were created with list of information of interest and then converted to a pandas DataFrame.
 The data was then filtered to focus on Falcon9 launches and eliminate missing data.

 <img src="Resources/dataframe_api.png">

+Second, data was collected by scraping launch records from the web using Beautifulsoup and parsing the data.